gbv/beaconspec/appendices.md

 relation type
   : a common releation between targets and sources in a link dump.

+## BEACON XML format

+A BEACON XML file is a valid XML file conforming to the following schema.
+The file SHOULD be encoded in UTF-8 [](#RFC3629).
+The file MUST:

+  * Begin with an opening `<beacon>` tag and end with a closing `</beacon>` tag.
+  * Specify the default namespace `http://purl.org/net/example`.
+  * Include an empty `<link/>` tag for each link.
+  * Include the source token as XML attribute `source` of each `<link/>` element.

+The file MAY further:

+  * Specify [meta fields](#meta-fields) as XML attributes to the `<beacon>` tag.
+  * Specify link tokens `target` and/or `annotation` as attributes to the `<link>` element.

+All attributes MUST be given in lowercase.
+An informal schema of BEACON XML files is given in [](#relax-ng-schema-for-beacon-xml).

+To process BEACON XML files, a complete and stream-processing XML parser, for instance the Simple API for XML [](#SAX), is RECOMMENDED, in favor of parsing with regular expressions or similar methods prone to errors.
+Additional XML attributes of `<link>` elements and `<link>` elements without `source` attribute SHOULD be ignored.

+Note that in contrast to BEACON text files, link tokens MAY include line breaks, which MUST BE removed by whitespace normalization.
+Furthermore id field, annotation field and target token MAY include a vertical bar, which MUST be replaced by the character sequence `%7C` before further processing.

 # RELAX NG Schema for BEACON XML

 Below is a schema of [BEACON XML format](#beacon-xml-format) in RELAX NG Compact